-4 The powers clause of section 24(Seventh) provides that a national bank may Aexercise by its board of directors or duly authorized officers or agents, subject to law, all such incidental powers as shall be necessary to carry on the business of banking....@ 12 U.S.C. ' 24(Seventh).
+3 The powers clause of section 24(Seventh) provides that a national bank may Aexercise by its board of directors or duly authorized officers or agents, subject to law, all such incidental powers as shall be necessary to carry on the business of banking....@ 12 U.S.C. ' 24(Seventh).
 See NationsBank v.
 Variable Annuity Life Ins.
 Corp., 513 U.S. 251 (1995) (the Abusiness of banking@is not limited to the list of powers enumerated in section 24(Seventh)).

-5 Cf. Franklin National Bank v.
-New York, 347 U.S. 373, 377 (1954) (stating, in the context of bank advertising, AWe cannot believe that the incidental powers granted to national banks should be construed so narrowly as to preclude the use of advertising in any branch of their authorized business.
-2.
+4 Cf. Franklin National Bank v.
+New York, 347 U.S. 373, 377 (1954) (stating, in the context of bank advertising, AWe cannot believe that the incidental powers granted to national banks should be construed so narrowly as to preclude the use of advertising in any branch of their authorized business.@.

-6 12 C.F.R.
-'7.4002(a).
+$^{^{5}}$ 12 C.F.R. ' 7.4002(a).
 As used in section 7.4002(a), Acustomer@simply means any party that obtains a product or service from the bank.
 The OCC recently adopted amendments to section 7.4002 to eliminate certain ambiguities in the text of the regulation.
 See 66 Fed.
 Reg.
 34784 (July 2, 2001).
 As indicated in the preamble to the final rule, however, these amendments do not affect the substance of the regulation or the way it operates.
 Id. at 34787.
 Citations to section 7.4002 in this letter are to the regulation as revised.
 The revisions took effect on August 1, 2001.

-7 12 C.F.R. ' 7.4002(b).

-- (2) The establishment of non-interest charges and fees, their amounts, and the method of calculating them are business decisions to be made by each bank, in its discretion, according to sound banking judgment and safe and sound banking principles.
-A national bank establishes non-interest charges and fees in accordance with safe and sound banking principles if the bank employs a decision-making process through which it considers the following factors, among others: - (i) The cost incurred by the bank in providing the service; - (ii) The deterrence of misuse by customers of banking services; - (iii) The enhancement of the competitive position of the bank in accordance with the bank's business plan and marketing strategy; and - (iv) The maintenance of the safety and soundness of the institution.
+principles.
+A national bank establishes non-interest charges and fees in accordance with safe and sound banking principles if the bank employs a decision-making process through which it considers the following factors, among others:

+(i) The cost incurred by the bank in providing the service;

+(ii) The deterrence of misuse by customers of banking services;

+(iii) The enhancement of the competitive position of the bank in accordance with the bank's business plan and marketing strategy; and

+(iv) The maintenance of the safety and soundness of the institution.

-If a bank uses a decisionmaking process that takes these factors into consideration, then there is no supervisory impediment to the bank exercising its discretionary authority to charge non-interest fees and charges -- such as the non-relationship customer check cashing fees at issue here -- pursuant to section 7.4002(a).
+If a bank uses a decisionmaking process that takes these factors into consideration, then there is no supervisory impediment to the bank exercising its discretionary authority to charge non-interest fees and charges -- such as the On Us Check cashing fees at issue here -- pursuant to section 7.4002(a).